When the brewing process is complete, I'll make a Toddy Torte.

 To make coffee:

-Use 1 - 1 1/2 ounces of concentrate in a coffee cup and add 1C of boiling water.
+Use 1 1/2 ounces (3 TBS) of concentrate in a coffee cup and add 1C of Boiling Water for Hot Coffee or Cold Water and add Ice for Iced Coffee.

 Toddy Cafe Brulot (prepared in a chafing dish and flavored with cloves ,brandy, brown sugar and lemon peel)